Ocho apellidos catalanes: Plot

-Some time after the events of Ocho apellidos vascos, Rafa and Amaia have parted ways and now she is dating a Catalan man named Pau.
-After having given in to the idea of his daughter dating an Andalusian, Koldo decides this is too much and ventures outside the borders of the Basque Country for the first time in his life to search for Rafa in Seville and to convince him to try and win back Amaia's heart.
+Some time after the events of Ocho apellidos vascos, Rafa and Koldo's daughter Amaia have parted ways.
+Now Amaia is dating a Catalan man named Pau.
+This is too much for Koldo, who ventures outside the borders of the Basque Country for the first time in his life to search for Rafa in Seville and to convince him to try and win back Amaia's heart.

 Cast

 Release

 Distributed by Universal Pictures, the film premiered in Spain on 20 November 2015.
 The weekend of its premiere, the film gathered an audience of 1,117,678 which resulted in box office grossing of 7.9 million euros.
 Worldwide, the movie has accrued $40.6 million.

+Sequel

+A film with the working title Casi familia ("Almost Family") was published in 2023 as Ocho apellidos marroquís ("Eight Moroccan surnames").

+Its cast does not include actors from both earlier films.